Elephant Conservation Project

 Volunteers can experience hands-on conservation and have a direct impact on fostering a peaceful relationship between elephants and humans, thereby securing their continued existence.
 Since the project started in 2003, over 220 protection walls have been successfully constructed with the help of over 3,500 volunteers.

-The Elephant Conservation project requires a minimum of two weeks’ commitment and the project is split into two parts:
+The Elephant Conservation Project requires a minimum of two weeks’ commitment and the project is split into two parts:

 Your role